sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/customize-products-and-plans.md

 2. Save changes by clicking on the **Save** button.
 You should now be able to preview how the API Product will be displayed in the catalog:
 {{< img src="img/dashboard/portal-management/enterprise-portal/product-live-portal.png" alt="View the API Product in the catalogue" >}}

-Customise plans
+Customize plans
-1. To customise visual appearance of plans, open the **Plans** menu and select the plan you want to customise.
-You can customise the following settings:
+1. To customize visual appearance of plans, open the **Plans** menu and select the plan you want to customize.
+You can customize the following settings:
 - **Catalog display name**: The name of the catalog that will be displayed in the API Product page.
 - **Scope**: Scope for the [OAuth2.0 settings]({{< ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md" >}}).
 Please refer to the [OAuth2.0 documentation]({{< ref "/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration" >}}) for further guidance.
 - **Catalogs**: The catalogs in which this plan is available.
 Catalogs and organisation are [covered]({{< ref "/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs" >}}) later within this getting started guide.